-Students who have achieved an A-minus (3.7 GPA) or higher average in their first 8 MLIS courses may consider the thesis option in lieu of 4 half-credit elective courses.
+Students who have achieved an A-minus (3.7 GPA) or higher average in their first 8 MI courses may consider the thesis option in lieu of 4 half-credit elective courses.
 Thesis work is subject to school approval and is undertaken according to the research standards required by the Faculty of Graduate Studies (FGS).
 The thesis must display original scholarship expressed in satisfactory literary form and be of such value as to merit publication.

 Roles and Responsibilities

 Students, supervisors, committee members & external readers should review the pages below for a complete overview of the thesis process.

 A thesis proposal will vary depending on the nature of the proposed research; however, as a minimum the following must be addressed: